 Should You Buy or Keep a Horse That Rears?

-If you are considering a horse for purchase and it rears while you are seeing it ridden or trying it out, don’t buy it.
-No matter how appealing the horse is otherwise, consider rearing a deal breaker.
-If you own a horse that rears consider the possibility that it isn’t the right horse for you.
+If you're considering a purchasing a horse and it rears while you're watching it being ridden or trying it out, don’t buy it.
+No matter how appealing the horse is otherwise, consider rearing to be a deal breaker.
+If you own a horse that rears, come to grips with the possibility that it isn’t the right horse for you.